kevinblighe/EnhancedVolcano/README.md

 Fit more labels by adding connectors
 ------------------------------------

-In order to maximise free space in the plot window, one can fit more transcript labels by adding connectors from labels to points, where appropriate.
+In order to maximise free space in the plot window, one can fit more labels by adding connectors from labels to points, where appropriate.
 The width and colour of these connectors can also be modified with 'widthConnectors' and 'colConnectors', respectively.
 Further configuration is achievable via 'typeConnectors' ("open", "closed"), 'endsConnectors' ("last", "first", "both"), and lengthConnectors (default = unit(0.01, 'npc')).

 The result may not always be desirable as it can make the plot look overcrowded.